birgelee/dnssec-validator-test/README.md

 ## Useage
 `./test-resolver.sh <IP Address of DNS Resolver Being Tested>`

+OR

+`./test-resolver.sh`

+If no resolver IP address is specified, the system default DNS resolver is used.

 The script will echo `ALL TESTS PASSED` with a 0 exit code if successful.

 A non-zero exit code or any test marked "FAILED" indicates a failure.